Privacy notice – staff

 - Processing season ticket loan applications

-- Managing processes relating to an employee's resignation, dismissal, voluntary severance or death in service
+- Managing processes relating to an employee's resignation, suspension, dismissal, voluntary severance or death in service

 - Receiving and acting on data provided by an outgoing employer under the Transfer of Undertakings (Protection of Employment) Regulations 2006

 The personal data outlined above will be used by the University for the following purposes because it is necessary to do so in the public interest:

 - Producing management information

 - Documenting and supporting research activities, including research proposals, ethics applications and funding bids

 - Assessing the quality of research outputs